RGSS3/rereplpl/README.md

 Usage
 ==============
-You should have two other files at current in the working directory.
+At current, you should have two other files in the working directory.
 Let's take C language as an example.

 The template **\_\_pre\_\_**